-As an Indigenous or Métis student at St. Clair College, you may be eligible for funding to go towards your academic endeavours.
+As an Indigenous student at St. Clair College, you may be eligible for funding to go towards your academic endeavours.

 This funding may come in a variety of forms, such as scholarships, bursaries, or awards.

-For a further listing of scholarships and awards offered at St. Clair College contact the First Nation, Métis & Inuit Student Services office, or go to Financial Aid & Awards.
+For a further listing of scholarships and awards offered at St. Clair College contact Indigenous Student Services, or go to Financial Aid & Awards.

-In addition, some First Nations or Métis communities may have funding available for students who require financial assistance.
-Contact your community's educational branch for more information.
+In addition, some Indigenous communities and organizations may have funding available for students who require financial assistance.
+Contact your educational branch for more information.